Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-beta/readme.md

 Sets the labels on the target regional disk.
 */
 await gapi.client.compute.regionDisks.setLabels({ project: "project", region: "region", resource: "resource",  });

 /*
+Starts asynchronous replication.
+Must be invoked on the primary disk.
+*/
+await gapi.client.compute.regionDisks.startAsyncReplication({ disk: "disk", project: "project", region: "region",  });

+/*
+Stops asynchronous replication.
+Can be invoked either on the primary or on the secondary disk.
+*/
+await gapi.client.compute.regionDisks.stopAsyncReplication({ disk: "disk", project: "project", region: "region",  });

+/*
+Stops asynchronous replication for a consistency group of disks.
+Can be invoked either in the primary or secondary scope.
+*/
+await gapi.client.compute.regionDisks.stopGroupAsyncReplication({ project: "project", region: "region",  });

+/*
 Returns permissions that a caller has on the specified resource.